 Although the studies point out that hunger negatively affects short-term food choices, my own personal interpretation (not that I am an expert on this subject matter) is if you go to the store hungry, you may be buying more junk foods and these junk foods can add up to your grocery bills.

-12. Do stay away from long checkout lines
+12. Stay away from long checkout lines

 If possible, stay away from these long checkout lines because waiting might tempt you to just grab and pay for items that shouldn’t be in your carts anyway.